ohler55/ojg/design.md

 similar.

 The parser must also allow parsing into Go types.
-Furthermore interfaces must be supported.
-Go unmarshalling does not support interface fields.
+Furthermore interfaces must be supported even though Go unmarshalling does not support interface fields.
 Since many data types make use of interfaces that limitation was not acceptable for the OjG parser.
 A different approach to support interfaces was possible.

 JSON document of any non trivial size, especially if hand edited are likely to have errors at some point.
 Parse errors must identify where